Image of seized unreported currency, source: CBP.gov

 In short, the two take aways are to always report how much currency you are carrying and to answer all questions by CBP truthfully.

 - Always declare any currency (regardless of denomination), monetary instruments such as checks, cashier’s checks, money orders, etc.

 - If you are traveling in a group, count the group as one.

 While not mentioned, I believe the travelers were alerted to CBP by trained dogs and then the travelers were followed on camera prior to the flight.

-If you or anyone you know has any customs or trade law issues, contact experienced trade law attorney David Hsu at 832.896.6288 or by email at firstname.lastname@example.org, email@example.com.
+If you or someone you know have had their hard earned currency seized by Customs, contact experienced currency seizure attorney David Hsu by phone/text at 832-896-6288 or by email at firstname.lastname@example.org, email@example.com.